 The last portion of the Master Plan calls for the removal of the Recreation Center and the construction of a gymnasium that will attach to Lincoln School.
-However, with the growing population at Lincoln School, D97 has to expand in that location for classroom space.
-With the growing demand for programming, especially afterschool, in that area an expansion of the facility would occur to add more classroom and activity space.
+The deconstruction, in accordance with the district's Comprehensive Master Plan is slated for 2021.